WeeslaX/Weeslaniac/README.md

 # Weeslaniac

 ## Description
 The **Weeslaniac Fuzzing Tool** is a pure python based script that fuzzes an android application's GUI to primarily detect crashes and potentially other GUI related vulerabilities.

-The script works on android devices as well as android emulators.
+The script works on android devices and emulators.

 ## Pre-requisites